kiankyars/scaling-book/roofline.md

 \text{Arithmetic Intensity} = \frac{\text{Computation FLOPs}}{\text{Communication Bytes}}
 \end{equation}$$

 Arithmetic intensity measures the "FLOPs per byte" of a given operation.
 To a first order, when our arithmetic intensity is high, $T_\text{math}$ is large compared to $T_\text{comms}$ and we typically use most of the available FLOPs.
 When the opposite is true, we spent more time on comms and waste FLOPs.
-The point where this crossover happens is the "peak arithmetic intensity" of our hardware, the ratio of peak accelerator FLOPs/s to accelerator bandwidth.
+The point where this crossover happens is the "peak arithmetic intensity" of our hardware, the ratio of peak accelerator FLOPS to accelerator bandwidth.

 $$\begin{align*}
-T_\text{math} > T_\text{comms} \Leftrightarrow \frac{\text{Computation FLOPs}} {\text{Accelerator FLOPs/s}} > \frac{\text{Communication Bytes}}{\text{Bandwidth Bytes/s}} & \\[0.5em]
+T_\text{math} > T_\text{comms} \Leftrightarrow \frac{\text{Computation FLOPs}} {\text{Accelerator FLOPS}} > \frac{\text{Communication Bytes}}{\text{Bandwidth Bytes/s}} & \\[0.5em]
-\Leftrightarrow \frac{\text{Computation FLOPs}}{\text{Communication Bytes}} > \frac{\text{Accelerator FLOPs/s}}{\text{Bandwidth Bytes/s}} & \\[0.5em]
+\Leftrightarrow \frac{\text{Computation FLOPs}}{\text{Communication Bytes}} > \frac{\text{Accelerator FLOPS}}{\text{Bandwidth Bytes/s}} & \\[0.5em]
 \Leftrightarrow \text{Intensity}(\text{Computation}) > \text{Intensity}(\text{Accelerator}) & \\
 \end{align*}$$

-The quantity $\text{Intensity}(\text{Accelerator})$ is the arithmetic intensity at which our accelerator achieves its peak FLOPs/s. **For the TPU v5e MXU, this is about 240 FLOPs/byte**<d-footnote>The MXU is the matrix multiply unit on the TPU.
-We specify this here because the TPU has other accelerators like the VPU that are responsible for elementwise operations that have a different peak FLOPs/s.</d-footnote>, since the TPU can perform `1.97e14` FLOPs/s and load `8.2e11` bytes/s from HBM.
+The quantity $\text{Intensity}(\text{Accelerator})$ is the arithmetic intensity at which our accelerator achieves its peak FLOPS. **For the TPU v5e MXU, this is about 240 FLOPs/byte**<d-footnote>The MXU is the matrix multiply unit on the TPU.
+We specify this here because the TPU has other accelerators like the VPU that are responsible for elementwise operations that have a different peak FLOPS.</d-footnote>, since the TPU can perform `1.97e14` FLOPS and load `8.2e11` bytes/s from HBM.
 That means if an algorithm has a lower arithmetic intensity than 240<d-footnote>This is only true if the algorithm loads its weights from HBM and runs in the MXU.
 As we'll discuss in the next section, we can sometimes store parameters in VMEM which has a much higher bandwidth.
 Many algorithms also run in the VPU, which has different performance characteristics.</d-footnote> FLOPs/byte, it will be bound by byte loading and thus we won't make good use of our hardware.
 Let's look at one such example:

 **<span style="color:#7ab5ff">Example (dot product)</span>:** to compute the dot product of two vectors in bfloat16 precision, `x • y: bf16[N], bf16[N] → bf16[1]`, we need to load $x$ and $y$ from memory, each of which has $2 * N = 2N$ bytes, perform $N$ multiplications and $N-1$ additions, and write $2$ bytes back into HBM
 $$\begin{equation}